 - $25,000 for property damage per accident

-Whereas liability insurance covers the damages for someone else’s vehicle, collision coverage will pay to repair or replace your car.
+Whereas liability insurance covers the damages for someone else’s vehicle, collision insurance will pay to repair or replace your car.
 It doesn’t matter whether you’re in an accident with someone else or the lone driver involved.

 If you add collision coverage to your policy, you’ll typically have a deductible, or the amount you have to pay when making a claim.

 Say your collision deductible is $500 and you get in an accident that results in $2,000 worth of damages.
 You would be responsible for paying $500.
 And your insurer would foot the rest of the bill, $1,500.

 If you don’t have collision coverage and get in an accident that is your fault or the other driver doesn’t have liability insurance, you’ll find yourself in a situation similar to Dey’s, stuck paying that $2,000 bill out-of-pocket.

 While collision coverage will protect you if you get in an accident, comprehensive insurance will cover loss or damages for events that don’t happen on the road.

 If your vehicle gets damaged due to nature-related events such as hail, floods, fires, earthquakes, a bad storm or even a deer running out in the road, you’ll be covered.
 Comprehensive insurance will also cover the costs if your car is vandalised or stolen.

 Like collision coverage, comprehensive insurance will typically come with a deductible.

 If you opt for both collision and comprehensive insurance, it’s called full coverage.

 Personal Injury Protection (PIP)

 Personal injury protection, or PIP, will cover any medical expenses or lost wages that you or your passengers experience as a result of a car accident.

 Don’t confuse this with bodily injury liability, which covers medical costs for those who have been harmed in an accident you caused.
 But like liability insurance, personal injury protection is required by law in some states.